 By 1812Blockhouse; Ohioana Library Association

-Several Ohio counties have stops along the new Ohio Literary Trail.
+Several Ohio counties have stops along the Ohio Literary Trail.

 Only a handful have more than one, Richland County among them.

-The Ohioana Library Association has announced this new program that will connect readers and Ohio writers and shine the spotlight on Ohio’s unique role in shaping culture and literature worldwide.
+Sponsored by the Ohioana Library Association, the program connects readers and Ohio writers and shine the spotlight on Ohio’s unique role in shaping culture and literature worldwide.

 Ohioana compiled the trail map with more than 70 sites across the Buckeye state, paying tribute to the authors, poets, illustrators, libraries, and creative influencers of the written word who have called Ohio home.
 Tourists planning a literary-themed outing, as well as Ohioans who want to discover literary treasures they never knew existed in their own backyard, will find it here.
 More…

 While doing other research last year, 1812Blockhouse discovered a coincidence about Bromfield’s life which connects his early years in Mansfield with his later success as an author.
 When we posted it, we were not aware if this story had been previously known.